 Kurt Fearnley and Simon Patmore have been named as finalists in both the Para-performance of the Year and Male Athlete of the Year categories for the 2018 AIS Sport Performance Awards (#ASPAs), the annual celebration of Australian high performance sport.

-A five-time Paralympian, Fearnley fittingly ended his sporting career with marathon gold at the 2018 Gold Coast Commonwealth Games.
+A five-time Paralympian, Fearnley fittingly ended his sporting career with marathon gold at the Gold Coast 2018 Commonwealth Games.
 But his passionate and articulate advocacy for the broader inclusivity of the disability community has ensured his legacy and leadership will extend far beyond his competitive career.

-Fearnley is now a finalist in five categories for the AIS Sport Performance Awards, also including ABC Sport Personality of the Year, Best Sporting Moment and; the Sport Australia Award, recognising fair play and integrity.
+Fearnley is now a finalist in five categories for the AIS Sport Performance Awards, also including ABC Sport Personality of the Year, Best Sporting Moment and the Sport Australia Award, recognising fair play and integrity.

 By Sport Australia